ECYCloud/XrayR-release/README.md

       UpdatePeriodic: 60 # Time to update the nodeinfo, how many sec.
       EnableDNS: false # Use custom DNS config, Please ensure that you set the dns.json well
       DNSType: AsIs # AsIs, UseIP, UseIPv4, UseIPv6, DNS strategy
-      EnableProxyProtocol: false # Only works for WebSocket and TCP
       EnableFallback: false # Only support for Trojan and Vless
       FallBackConfigs:  # Support multiple fallbacks
         -